hightechu/2021-skills-academy/modules/day1/README.md

 #### Daily Standup
 ```
-Entrepreneurs will start the day by exploraing three questions [1] What did we do yesterday?
+Developers will start the day by exploraing three questions [1] What did we do yesterday?
 [2] What is the plan for the day?
 [3] What is standing in your way?
 ```

 #### Workshop: _Team Trust Accelerator_
 ```
-In this hands-on workshop, entrepreneurs will complete a series of synchronous exercises designed to help teams better understand their diverse strengths and actually practice being a team.
+In this hands-on workshop, developers will complete a series of synchronous exercises designed to help teams better understand their diverse strengths and actually practice being a team.
 ```
 #### Workshop: _Tech Tool Training_
 ```
-In this hands-on workshop, entrepreneurs will be introduced to the main technologies and tools being used in the Accelerator including: GitHub, Visual Studio Code, Slack, Zoom and MURAL.
+In this hands-on workshop, developers will be introduced to the main technologies and tools being used in the Accelerator including: GitHub, Visual Studio Code, Slack, Zoom and MURAL.
 ```
 #### Building Block: _Techsploring the Tools_
 ```
-In this self-directed collabovation period, entrepreneurs will explore the main technologies introduced in the "Tech Tool Training" Skills Lab through a series of immersive challenges to help prepare them for the Acadeny experience.
+In this self-directed collabovation period, developers will explore the main technologies introduced in the "Tech Tool Training" Skills Lab through a series of immersive challenges to help prepare them for the Acadeny experience.
 ```

 #### Daily Retrospective